-For the last couple of years now, here locally in Minneapolis, we’ve been working with Best Buy to identify professionals of color and help them implement initiatives internally … they have the Black employee network.
+For the last couple of years now, here locally in Minneapolis, we’ve been working with our corporate partners to identify professionals of color and help them implement initiatives internally … they have the Black employee network.
 We’ve had a lot of success with their newer campus recruits or experienced hires that are coming into their company and getting them involved with NABA events.

 Tell us how technology is important now through the organization in working with some of your corporate partners.